 Zero-cost materials constitute any variety of educational content that has no direct cost to students, removing barriers to access and improving students’ opportunities for academic success.

-A subset of UCF-specific data (n=4,800) from the FLVC 2018 Student Textbook and Course Materials Survey revealed roughly 53% of UCF students reported not purchasing their required textbook(s) due to cost and roughly 20% felt they earned a poorer grade because of that decision.
+A subset of UCF-specific data (n=4,800) from the FLVC 2018 Student Textbook and Course Materials Survey revealed roughly 53% of UCF students reported not purchasing their required textbook(s) due to cost and roughly 20% felt they earned a poorer grade as a result.

 The Division of Digital Learning has, therefore, teamed up with a variety of stakeholders from across campus to facilitate zero-cost materials adoption, creation, and adaptation.